 On arrival, we were graciously welcomed with chilled scented face cloths to cool our brows and proffered sweetened iced tea on a silver tray.
 As we cast our eyes to the gloriously setting sun sinking below the horizon, we watched the silhouette of a porter chain wading from our boat, calf-deep in water with our retrieved luggage hoisted on their heads.

 Upon polite introductions, Chelsie the general manager presented us with a useful piece of advice.
-"This is an island, don't worry about the sand and water, it gets everywhere".
-This guidance was warmly embraced by both parents, as we were busy reigning in our children.
+“This is an island, don’t worry about the sand and water, it gets everywhere”.
+Both parents warmly embraced this guidance, as we were busy reigning in our children.
 They were scampering around the newly varnished decks with sandy wet feet, acquired during their coming ashore from the transfer boat.

 Nothing is too much trouble for the exceptional Azura hospitality team.
 They happily go out of their way to cater to your every whim, and just as important, also know when to leave you alone.
 Mino our host for the entire time there, had the nature of an angel; strong, kind, caring, and patient.
 He fitted in well with our 6 and 7-year-olds who were intrigued by everything.